haxelcaribou/FurryBot/README.md

 # FurryBot
-Grabs pictures from e621 and posts to discord.
+Grabs pictures from e621.net and posts them to discord.

 The bot will respond to any message starting with "!~".
 All following text will be interpreted as tags, using normal e621 syntax.
 In SFW channels only safe and verified pictures will be posted.